Jason-csc/AdvGAN2YOLO/README.md

 # AdvGen-GAN
-Use GAN to generate multiple adversarial examples of certain class
+UIUC CS442 final project: Use GAN to generate multiple adversarial examples of certain class